jamesrobinsonvfx/jamesrobinsonvfx.github.io/content/blog/multiparm-default-index/index.md

 Since the `#` character gets swapped out and hardcoded to the multiparm index number, we can't rely on it for relative references when reordering parameters since the parameter name **does** update and get a new index number.

 So we need something a bit more flexible.
-We need to be able to to look at the current parameter and get its multiparm index.
+We need to be able to look at the current parameter and get its multiparm index.
 This is straightforward in Python, but before we start jumping there let's see if there's a simpler way with Hscript.
 Since the index is part of the parameter's name, maybe we should look there first.
 But how can we get the parameter's name?

-AFAIK there is no Hscript function like `opname` for parameters - but there is a variable `$CH` which will return the current channel name!
+AFAIK there is no Hscript function like `opname` for parameters - but there is a variable `$CH`, which will return the current channel name!

 > [Houdini Docs: $CH](https://www.sidefx.com/docs/houdini/network/expressions.html#channels)